vultuk/claude-code-web/CONTRIBUTING.md

 Notes:
 - Never push directly to `main`.
 Branch protection will reject such pushes.
 - Ensure `secrets.NPM_TOKEN` is configured at the repository level for publishing.
+- The workflow runs on every merge to `main` and skips if a tag for the current `package.json` version already exists.

 ## License